More than five-twelfths of the zeros of $\zeta$ are on the critical line

 where $P(x)$ is a real polynomial such that $P(0)=0$ and $P(1)=1$.
 Combined with further refinements on the polynomial $Q$, such as taking $d= 5$ and keeping $\theta = \frac{1}{2}-\varepsilon$, Conrey showed that $\kappa > 0.36581$ along with other results on the proportion of zeros of derivatives of the Riemann zeta-function on $\real(s) = \frac{1}{2}$.\\

 The next improvement would be arithmetical in nature.
 In \cite{bchb}, Balasubramanian, Conrey and Heath-Brown examined the error terms from the mean value integral in \eqref{kappa} and the resulting exponential sums.
-In particular they showed using Vaughan's identity \cite{vaughanidentity} on $1/\zeta(s)$ and Weil's bound for Kloosterman sums that one could push the size of the length $\theta$ past the $\frac{1}{2}$ barrier to $\frac{9}{17}$.
-The consequences of Hooley's conjecture $R^*$ are also discussed.\\
+In particular they showed using Vaughan's identity \cite{vaughanidentity} on $1/\zeta(s)$ and Weil's bound for Kloosterman sums that one could push the size of the length $\theta$ past the $\frac{1}{2}$ barrier to $\frac{9}{17}$ when the coefficients are given by \eqref{conreylevinson}.
+The consequences of Hooley's conjecture $R^*$, see \cite{hooley}, are also discussed.\\